Last updated on September 23rd, 2023 at 04:01 am

-Around mid-November Paris when the beautiful yellow and orange shades leave starts to fall off the trees and the season feels a bit more gloomy for certain people, it is high time that every streets and shop overlay their magical lights and decorations to set off the Christmas mood.
+Around mid-November Paris, when the beautiful yellow and orange shades leave around mid-November, Paris starts to fall off the trees.
+The season feels a bit more gloomy for certain people; it is high time that every street and shop overlay its magical lights and decorations to set off the Christmas mood.

-(Although, you can pretty find Christmas decorations and whatnot almost everywhere even on the very first days of October, insane)
+(Although, you can pretty much find Christmas decorations and whatnot almost everywhere, even on the very first days of October, insane)

-It’s pretty much as if all the most famous fanciest streets in Paris have this friendly competition to see which one is going to be the prettiest and most dazzling.
+It’s as if all the most famous and fanciest streets in Paris have this friendly competition to see which one will be the prettiest and most dazzling.

-By reading this guide to the best Christmas lights and decorations you’ll quickly see a pattern, most of them are located close by luxury/designers shops!
+By reading this guide to the best Christmas lights and decorations, you’ll quickly see a pattern; most are close to luxury/designer shops!

-After them popular shopping places follow up in their steps, I mean, what’s better than some pretty lights to remind the people that it is Christmas soon to make them remember to buy gifts.
+After popular shopping places follow up in their steps, what’s better than some pretty lights to remind the people that it is Christmas soon to make them remember to buy gifts?

-The Christmas lights in Paris starts to lit when the sun starts to set, so, as soon as it is dark you’ll be mesmerised by the beauty of Paris in winter with its stunning Christmas decorations!
+The Christmas lights in Paris start to lit when the sun begins to set, so as soon as it is dark, you’ll be mesmerised by the beauty of Paris in winter with its stunning Christmas decorations!
 So, get your best selfie stick out to snap a pretty shot of you and the Christmas decorations in Paris!

-Now you will be able to do your own Paris Christmas lights tour to get into the Christmas mood and while enjoying some pretty lights displays
+Now you can do your own Paris Christmas lights tour to get into the Christmas mood while enjoying some pretty lights displays.

-This list isn’t classed by order of the best spots to check, it’s a random order.
+This list isn’t classed by the order of the best spots to check; it’s a random order.